GSA/search-gov/README.md

     # Run the JavaScript tests
     $ yarn test

+Optionally, to only run Cucumber accessibility tests:

+    $ cucumber features/ --tags @a11y

+The above will call the axe step defined in `features/support/hooks.rb` for any scenario tagged with the `@a11y` tag (but not `@a11y_wip` as these are expected to fail).

 ## Code Coverage

 We require 100% code coverage.
 After running the tests (both RSpec & Cucumber), open `coverage/index.html` in your favorite browser to view the report.
 You can click around on the files that have < 100% coverage to see what lines weren't exercised.